 How is diabetic retinopathy diagnosed?

 A comprehensive eye examination is the best protection against the progression of diabetic retinopathy.
-The disease can be detected by viewing the retina with instruments which illuminate and magnify the structures of the eye.
-If diabetic retinopathy is found, fluorescein angiography is performed to determine the extent of blood vessel leakage.
+The disease can be detected by viewing the retina with instruments and cameras which illuminate and magnify the structures of the eye.
+If diabetic retinopathy is found, fluorescein angiography is sometimes performed to determine the extent of blood vessel leakage.
 In this procedure, a series of photographs are taken as a dye travels through the retinal vessels.
 In some cases, ultrasound equipment may be used to check for retinal detachment.

 What causes diabetic retinopathy?